Job application

 • Conclusions and final thoughts;

-From choosing a job to your first interview
+From the job post analysis to your first interview

 Hello! 👋